vdbrink/vdbrink.github.io/projects/elgato_stream_deck.md

 software developer.

 This section will constantly be updated with new plugins and integrations. \
-I already place some placeholders of features I have already running and will describe here to upcoming months.
+I already place some placeholders of features I have already running and will describe them here to upcoming months.
 Bookmark this page and come back after a while for extra possibilities.

 If you can't wait to know more about a specific integration let me know then I can see if I can give creating that description more prio.

-If you know cool and usefull actions, I'm always looking for new once, please let me know via an GitHub issue or comment on my socials.
+If you know cool and usefully actions, I'm always looking for new once, please let me know via an GitHub issue or comment on my socials.

 > **_NOTE:_** All actions on this page are specific for macOS.
 > The same solutions are probably also possible on Windows, but with different plugins.

+---
+### Installation

+you can use the download button by clicking on the link or key definition.
+This file contains the action and icon.
+You can use the ["Import Action..."](#import-action) feature to load it direct on your own Stream Deck.

+If you like to use your own icon and set it up yourself I added as well the used field values.

 {% include stream_deck_actions.html %}

+---

+## Export and Import data

+There are multiple ways and levels to import and export settings and share the actions and profiles between different Stream Decks.
+You can download here my examples and direct load it into yours!

+### Drag and Drop

+If you have the macOS Application folder open in Finder, next to the Elgato Stream Deck app you can drag apps direct on a button position.
+This also works for (bash) scripts.

+### Export all data

+`.streamDeckProfilesBackup` file

+### Export Profile

+### Export Action

+### Import Action

 ---